artecs-group/RVfpga-sim-addons/RVfpga_Microcredential/Module3/README.md

 4. Then view, from time 0:0 to time 6:25, this video, which shows a description of the VeeR Performance Counters and an example using RVfpga-ViDBo: [PerformanceBenchmarkingVideo](https://youtu.be/GqaDEW3W4X0?si=yf1rObPveS-RB-We&t=10) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here: [PerformanceBenchmarkingEnglishVideo](https://youtu.be/DXB7jl1iGq8?si=GODI7vlY9WCXIMny&t=10), you can watch an AI-translated-to-Chinese version of the video here: [PerformanceBenchmarkingChineseVideo](https://youtu.be/d5-0sNLW7wg?si=6P5wM8ruumOQuSnD&t=10) or you can enable the subtitles in the video in Spanish) (you can download the [slides](https://drive.google.com/file/d/146nEyUkGkXn85cS15EiUM7R0Bv1nKyoT/view?usp=sharing)).

-5. Finally, test on the board the exercise shown in the previous item: [Guided exercise HW Counters](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Integrated_Systems_Architecture/Lab3#exercise-1) (exercise 1).
+5. Finally, test on the board the exercise shown in the video from the previous item: [Guided exercise HW Counters](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Integrated_Systems_Architecture/Lab3#exercise-1) (exercise 1).

 **JUNE 20 SESSION:**